Freedom University: Recognition and social impact

 On March 4, 2019, Atlanta City Council honored Freedom University's work to educate and empower undocumented youth in the city.

 In 2018, one out of three Freedom U students secured a full-ride scholarship to a college or university outside of Georgia.
 In 2019, half of its graduating students secured full scholarships.

 Beyond securing higher education funding and access for its own students, Freedom University's education and advocacy campaigns have resulted in several private universities in the U.S. changing their admissions policies.
 These changes open doors for all future undocumented applicants.

 Freedom U's coalition building efforts at Emory University resulted in Emory's 2015 decision to begin accepting DACA recipients.
 In 2017, Emory further revised their policy to admit qualified undocumented students, regardless of DACA status.

 Activism also influenced the Board of Regents to remove, in 2016, Georgia State University and Augusta University from the list of Georgia public universities banning undocumented students.

 Some Georgia lawmakers recognize how its exclusionary policies harm the state's economy and contribute to a "brain drain".
 After Georgia has invested in the public K-12 educations of undocumented youth, many leave the state to pursue higher education and work elsewhere.
 Larry Gordon of PBS quoted Freedom U student and activist Jacqueline Delgadillo: "It's a loss for our state.
 It doesn’t make sense to me how [state officials] are OK with so many students going out of state and then contributing to other states."
+Since three of the four founding professors have left Georgia for Northeastern states, there is also a concern of a brain drain of academics from Georgia.